law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 Hon.
 Mark Davidson

-was signed.
+judgment was signed.
 See Tex.
 R. Civ.
 P. 296.
-However, Rafes untimely filed its notice of past due findings of fact and
+However, Rafes untimely filed its notice of past due findings of

-conclusions of law, thirty-one days after filing its original request for findings of fact and conclusions of law.
-(2)
+fact and conclusions of law, thirty-one days after filing its original request for findings of fact and conclusions of

-See Tex.
+law.
+(2) See Tex.
 R. Civ.
-P. 297 (providing that notice of past due findings of fact and conclusions of law shall be filed
+P. 297 (providing that notice of past due findings of fact and conclusions of law shall

-within thirty days after filing the original request).
-Because Rafes untimely filed its notice of past due findings and
+be filed within thirty days after filing the original request).
+Because Rafes untimely filed its notice of past due

-rule 297 waives any issue concerning the trial court's failure to file findings of fact and conclusions of law);
+notice required by rule 297 waives any issue concerning the trial court's failure to file findings of fact and

 In an appeal from a bench trial, a trial court’s findings of fact have the same weight as a